 with $z = x_Q/(x_Q + x_{\bar Q})$.
 Here, $x_Q, x_{\bar Q} $ are the fractions of the nucleus' Light-Front plus momentum carried by a heavy quark $Q$ and antiquark $\bar Q$ (with mass $m_Q$), respectively.
 The transverse momenta of quark and antiquark are

 respectively, so that $\vec \Delta_\perp$ is the transverse momentum of the $Q \bar Q$ pair.
-As the photon is collinear to the incoming nucleus, $\vec \Delta_\perp$ is also equal to the transverse momentum transfer to the proton target.
+As the photon is collinear to the incoming nucleus, $\vec \Delta_\perp$ is also equal, up to a sign, to the transverse momentum transfer to the proton target.

 The Weizs\"acker-Williams photons carry the momentum fraction